 An 11-year-old male grizzly bear which "bottomed out an 800-pound scale" was killed by game officials last month near Meeteetse.
 The bear was removed after killing sheep and cattle for seven years.

-Bear Management Officer Mark Bruscino of the Game and Fish Department says the grizzly was the "second largest known in the Yellowstone ecosystem," and the "largest I have seen in my career."
+Bear Management Officer Mark Bruscino (at that time) of the Game and Fish Department says the grizzly was the "second largest known in the Yellowstone ecosystem," and the "largest I have seen in my career."

 The bear, killed Oct.
 3, is now at a taxidermy shop.
 It will become part of the collection of Meeteetse Museums once the taxidermist's bill is paid.

 Museum officials say they have a donor who will pay to have the animal mounted.

 Bruscino says officers from Wildlife Services, a small federal animal control agency, killed the grizzly.
 The bear, which had been radio-collared for some time, was known to be responsible for several sheep killings in 1994, and for taking adult cows as well as calves and yearlings on both private and federal land since 1996.

 Meeteetse people believe the grizzly weighed about 900 pounds, but Bruscino

 could only report the 800-pound scale was insufficient to weigh the beast.

 This is not the bear that was killed but what he would look like up close and personnal!"